mattrussi/gitlab-com-runbooks/on-call/checklists/eoc.md

   - `#incidents-dotcom`
 - At the start of each on-call day, read the on-call handover issue that has been assigned to you by the previous EOC, and familiarize yourself with any ongoing incidents.

-## Ending your faily on-call shift
+## Ending your daily on-call shift

 - *Turn off slack channel notifications*: Open notification preferences in monitored Slack channels from the previous checklist and return alerts to the desired values.
 - *Leave noisy alert channels*: `/leave` alert channels (It's good to stay in `#alerts` and `#alerts-general`)